 - Some players may prefer a dampener

 The Liquid Metal may be one of the best racquetball racquets in the market to come from HEAD or any other brand in recent years, at the sub-$150 price range.
 At a little over $100, you get excellent quality, a balanced and lightweight design and a comfortable grip.
 It’s hard not to love this offering from HEAD.

 The Ares is a lightweight, affordable racquet designed for hard-hitters.
 To that end, it’s designed to be very stable.
 It uses HEAD’s Corrugated Technology (CT) for stability.
 It’s designed for advanced or intermediate players who are looking for equipment to power through games.
 However, it is a stable racquet that new players will also find enjoyable to play, once they get used to the slightly heavier weight towards the head.
 Despite the unbalanced weight, it needs little wrist flex.
 For a heavy-hitting racquet, it has reasonable touch once you’ve got used to the head-heavy design.

 Players will find the racquet doesn’t have a lot of vibration.
 It is overall one of the best racquetball racquets for backcourt use.
 Players who switch to the Ares from differently balanced equipment will take some time to transition to it.

 - Offers great power

 - Large sweet spot

-- Heavy-headed design may need getting used to
+- The heavy-headed design may need getting used to

 The Ares is one of HEAD’s top releases for hard hitters.
 If you’re looking for a racquet that will help you overwhelm your opponent on the court, then the Ares is a good buy.
 It is affordable and when you get past the adjustment period, it is an excellent piece of equipment for the price.